ragavpr/overrides-wings.io/CONTRIBUTING.md

 git push -u forkrepo [[branch-name]]
 ```

-## Building minified version
+## Building version

-Use bun to build the project
+Use bun to build the project, refresh the browser to use the newly built file.

 ### To build `client.js`